davidongora/50-DAYS-0F-PYTHON/README.md

 list1 = [1, 2, 4, 5, 6] list2 = [1, 2, 5, 7, 9] should return:
 [4, 6, 7, 9]
 Use list comprehension in your function.

+Day 28
+Write a function called index_position.
+This function takes a string as a parameter and returns the positions or indexes of all lower letters in the string.
+For example, ‘LovE’ should return [1,2].